-Coastal urban ecology research is mainly performed in near-shore habitats (Fig. 6), looking primarly at terrestrial environments in coastal areas.
+Research has been mainly performed in near-shore terrestrial environments.
 The lack of information in coastal-marine urban environments, revealed a lack of integration in a relevant interphase for urban areas (seawater-land configuration and dimensionality).
 The results can be translated as marine environments in urban areas are not fully recognised as a conservation biology priority generating segregation between urban and marine ecology (Bulleri 2006), even when marine ecosystems are also affected by urbanization (Bulleri 2006, Shochat et al. 2006).
 Thus, a proper urban ecology developed in coastal cities, including the interaction between marine and terrestrial realms, may help to understand impacts of urbanization on coastal cities.

-In coastal urban ecology, more than half of the articles correspond to the paradigm in the cities.
-This paradigm also presents a highter number of articles published in the three countries that were mentioned before (comparing with the other paradigms in Fig. 7, USA, China, and Australia) and it has been growing in number faster than the other paradigms, during the last years (Fig. 8).
-This shows one of the bigest biases found in this review because it is consistent with the focus in ecological research, urban impacts, non-human components, spatial and quantitative analysis found in most of the articles reviewed (Fig. 9).
-The fact that only 20% of the articles in coastal urban ecology were focused in interdisciplinary research as socio-ecological studies (paradigm of the city) represents an important research gap associated to the lack of social knowledge in a system where humans are both objects and subjets of urbanization (using space to live, extracting subsistence and non-subsistence resources, performing recreational activities, and depositing waste, among other activities described by Weinstein in 2009).
+In coastal urban ecology, more than half of the articles can be classified as belonging to the paradigm in the cities Studies contributing to this paradigm have been growing in number, faster than the other paradigms, during the last years (Fig. 8).
+This result synthesizes the main biases found in this review which relate to the focus on ecological research, understanding urban impacts such as pollution, the non-human components, spatial and quantitative analysis found in most of the articles reviewed (Fig. 9).
+Only 20% of the articles in coastal urban ecology focused on interdisciplinary research such as socio-ecological studies (included in the paradigm of the city).
+This represents an important research gap associated to the lack of social knowledge in a system where humans are both objects and subjets of urbanization, who use space to live, extract subsistence and non-subsistence resources, perform recreational activities, and deposit waste, among other activities (Weinstein, 2009).
 Because of that, a lack of research on people with nature represents the loss of an integral part of the ecosystem (McDonnell et al. 1993; Rees 1997; Collins et al. 2000), decoupling human dynamics and ecological processes of this urban ecosystem (Alberti 2008).
+Lessons from urban ecology in other systems have shown the importance of transitioning towards these interdisciplinary dimensions.
+Accordingly, coastal research in urban areas must advance in ……..

-Finally, added to the prevalence of ecological research, (urban ecology in the city over paradigms of and for, coastal urban ecology does not present a connection between citations that indicates a network of urban-coastal articles that allow research to be based (Fig. 10).
+Coastal urban ecology does not present a connections between citations between articles from different approaches, therefore lacking a network of urban-coastal articles (Fig. 10).
 As Pickett et al. (2016) proposed for urban ecology evolution, the three paradigms present specific characteristics of research and are connected through an incremental complexity which could be seen in the quotation of articles.
-The imbalance among paradigms and the lack of network of citation among articles could represent a maduration issue of citation.
-If coastal urban ecology does not operates quoting itself, research under the paradigm in the city would not be used as a pillar of environmental knowledge, research under the paradigm of the city would not use those environmental elements to address the pillars of sustainability (Cadenasso and Pickett 2016), and research for the city would not use those pillars in sustainability to increase urban resilience as a main planning objective in cities (Musacchio 2009).
+The imbalance among paradigms and the lack of network of citation among articles could represent a maturation issue of citation.
+Coastal urban ecology must improve and begin using other paradigms as fundamental building blocks.
+If this does not happen, , research under the paradigm in the city would not be used as a pillar of environmental knowledge, research under the paradigm of the city would not use those environmental elements to address the pillars of sustainability (Cadenasso and Pickett 2016), and research for the city would not use those pillars in sustainability to increase urban resilience as a main planning objective in cities (Musacchio 2009).

 Conclusion